yusufvandy/populix-movie-app/README.md

 ## Usage

-The application required `.env` to run.
-I attached the required `.env` file to Populix test email.
+The application required `.env` and my TMDB credentials to run.
+I attached the required `.env` file and TMDB credentials to Populix test email.

 **.env**
 ```dosini